 Stauffer also registered in Britain a trademark of the head and torso of a ram.
 This is sometimes thought to be the "bock" of Schaffhausen used by IWC, but it is also found on movements bought by IWC from Eterna.
 This is discussed in a later section.

 Stauffer & Co. retained its monopoly over the import of IWC watches to the UK until the mid-1930s.
-Thereafter IWC watches were sold under the IWC name, as they had been prior to 1898.
-In 1936, the firm of Edwin Harrop of 99-119 Rosebery Ave, London was advertising that they were concessionaires for the British Empire for IWC watches.
+Thereafter IWC watches were sold under the IWC name, as they had been before Stauffer took the agency.
+In June 1936 the firm of Edwin Harrop of 99-119 Rosebery Ave, London became concessionaires for the British Empire for IWC watches.
 At the same time, Stauffer, Son & Co. were advertising Peerless and Peertone watches.

 So how can you tell if a watch movement stamped with Stauffer marks was made by IWC?

 If the mark is S&Co. (note the single "S") under a crown in an oval, and the movement is also marked Peerless, then it could be an IWC, but this is not guaranteed.
-To be sure of the identification, the movement calibre should be checked by comparison with known IWC calibres.
+To be sure of the identification, the movement calibre must be checked by comparison with known IWC calibres.
 You can of course check whether it is an IWC calibre 63 or 64, or even a calibre 75 or 76, using the information and pictures at First wristwatch calibres: 64 and 63.
-Otherwise you can check the vintage IWC catalogues on Michael Friedberg's IWC Forum web site, or by asking a question in the vintage watches forum in the forum on the IWC web site.
-The images here of the S& Co. marks are taken from a Stauffer wristwatch with an IWC calibre 64 movement in a silver Borgel case, an heirloom belonging to Russell Bull.
+Otherwise you can check the vintage IWC catalogues on Michael Friedberg's IWC web site, or by asking a question in the vintage watches forum in the forum on the IWC web site.

 If the mark is "SS&Co." (note the double S in "SS") and accompanied by three little triangular marks, themselves in a triangular formation, like the one shown here, this is a mark registered by Stauffer Son and Co. in 1886, and has nothing to do with IWC.